Easy Chocolate Crinkle Cookies

-Chocolate crinkle cookies are one of the best Christmas cookies.
+One the most popular Christmas cookies are these easy chocolate crinkle cookies.
 They are extra chewy and coated in plenty of confectioners’ sugar.
 They’re the perfect addition to your holiday cookie box!

-Christmas cookie season is upon us and chewy chocolate crinkle cookies are a must-make for the holiday season.
-These traditional Christmas cookies are so chewy and chocolate-y.
+Christmas cookie season is upon us and chewy chocolate crinkles are a must-make for the holiday season.
+These traditional Christmas cookies are so easy and chocolate-y.
 They will surely be a hit with friends and family.

 How to make chocolate crinkle cookies